Black/Matrix: Reception

+Black/Matrix II

-Black/Matrix IIBlack/Matrix II was released March 28, 2002 for the PlayStation 2.
+Black/Matrix II was released March 28, 2002 for the PlayStation 2.
 The game is set primarily in the 'Hell Realm' and centers on a group of elite devils fighting to repulse an invasion of their realm by angels and humans.

 While the fictional world of Black/Matrix II is again fantasy-based, it is distinct from the original game.
 It is divided into three realms - heaven, home to white-winged angels; the human world, inhabited by relatively weak, wingless people; and hell, where black-winged devils reside.
 The three realms are largely independent and their natives are suspicious of the other realms.
 Many humans have been convinced of the evil nature of Hell by the angels, but for all their fearsome powers neither the devils nor Hell itself are inherently malevolent.
 Hell is ruled by the beautiful and compassionate Jenarose, who is said to love humankind more than anyone in the world.

+Gameplay

-GameplayBlack/Matrix II brings the series into full 3D, modifying gameplay elements found in previous Black/Matrix releases.
+Black/Matrix II brings the series into full 3D, modifying gameplay elements found in previous Black/Matrix releases.
 The game is divided into four chapters, and the basic flow of gameplay initiates with the player selecting a destination on the overworld map, followed by alternating expository cut scenes and battle maps.
-Towns, a usual element of tactical RPGs that allow for the purchase of items and equipment, are omitted in Black/Matrix II and shops are accessible from the overworld map and pre-battle menus.Black/Matrix II features a branching plotline, where the player's choices influence the course of events.
+Towns, a usual element of tactical RPGs that allow for the purchase of items and equipment, are omitted in Black/Matrix II and shops are accessible from the overworld map and pre-battle menus.

+Black/Matrix II features a branching plotline, where the player's choices influence the course of events.
 There are numerous possible endings and four possible heroines.